Smithsonian/cheby_checker/README.md

-## to-do : 2020-08-04
+## to-do : 2021-06-08
  - See README in cheby_checker/cheby_checker code repo
+ - See Google Doc in ...